|This is my homepage | This is my blog|

 I grew up in White Lake, Michigan, a small suburb of Detroit, and near more well-known towns like West Bloomfield and Novi.
 I've since moved away to the city life of San Francisco, California, but get away from time to time to the Tahoe area.
 Far too many of those I used to know from Michigan have become strangers (probably my fault, since I was the one who moved away).
 If you're one of them, please drop me a note and say hello.

 I graduated from Stanford University with degrees in Computer Science and Political Science.
 My honors work in Political Science focused on explaining cross-national variations in economic voting.
-I also spent a bit of time working at the Center for International Security And Cooperation (CISAC) and with Stanford professor Anne Wren.
+I also spent a bit of time working with Dr. Dean Wilkening at the Center for International Security And Cooperation (CISAC) and with Stanford Assistant Professor of Political Science Anne Wren, who I'm very grateful to for serving as my thesis advisor.
+Thanks Anne!

 Until I stopped training several years ago, I had been running competitively for more than a decade, racing everything from the 400m to the 10000m.
 In 2003, I began skiing and snowboarding again, after an eight year hiatus.
 I also took up biking, as part of my grand plan to learn a new sport every year.
 In the subsequent years I've also learned to surf and scuba dive, but haven't quite kept up with the goal.
 Perhaps I'll have a big summer and learn more than one.